patrickn/neaveynet-hugo/content/post/arctic-circle-raceway.md

 ---
 Just north of Mo i Rana and 30km south of the Arctic Circle is the [Arctic Circle Raceway] the biggest race track in Norway.

-I can't see anybody about as I ride right up to the pit lane and was able to have a good luck around the pits.
+I can't see anybody about as I ride right up to the pit lane and was able to have a good look around the pits.
 Apart from the main circuit there is a motocross and go-kart track, neither of which were in operation at the time.

 ![](/img/2016/06/img_2707.jpg)